Accessibility Appendix 1: Third-party accessibility statements

 Most of the chatbot experience is defined by ServiceNow, the supplier of the chatbot.
 We’ve been assured that ServiceNow is working on the non-compliances identified here and improvements are expected to be live in line with the planned release schedule of the wider platform versions.

 For the parts of the experience the University can control, we are actively making improvements.
-We hope to have all of these resolved by Q4 2024.
+We hope to have all of these resolved by the end of 2025.

 Preparation of this accessibility statement